w5xd/WriteLogRunMode/ReadMe.txt

 I include the source code because maybe its close enough that a little tweak will make it right for you.

-It requires WriteLog version 11.24 or later.
+As of 2.0.8.0, WriteLogRunMode requires WriteLog version 12.44 or later.

 To install: